learn-co-curriculum/dsc-k-means-clustering/README.md

 ### Computing Variance Ratios

 The _variance Ratio_ is a ratio of the variance of the points within a cluster, to the variance of a point to points in other clusters.
-Intuitively, we can understand that we want intra-cluster variance to be low (suggesting that the clusters are tightly knit), and inter-cluster variance to be (suggesting that there is little to no ambiguity about which cluster the points belong to).
+Intuitively, we can understand that we want intra-cluster variance to be low (suggesting that the clusters are tightly knit), and inter-cluster variance to be high(suggesting that there is little to no ambiguity about which cluster the points belong to).

 We can easily calculate the variance ratio by importing a function from Scikit-learn to calculate it for us, as seen below.
 To use this metric, we just need to pass in the points themselves, and the labels predicted given to each point by the clustering algorithm.
 The higher the score, the better the fit.